MarioHsiao/Dow-Jones-Infrastructure/docs/Content/1GettingStarted/3CreateAComponent/6CreateRazorView.md

 	This should create the following file:	SampleComponent.cs (if you do not see this file, you have not properly installed the Razor View Component Class Generator plugin)

-* Replace the contents of `TestComponent.cshtml` with the following:
+* Replace the contents of `SampleComponent.cshtml` with the following:

 		@@* /*
 		Component model, defined in step 2